-There are approximately and 10,000 Young Carers in Essex and 700,000 across the UK .
-They may be the main carer, or provide partial care for their mother, father, brother, sister or other family member due to mental or physical illness, old age or disability.
+There are approximately 10,000 Young Carers in Essex and 700,000 across the UK .
+They may be the main Carer, or provide partial care for their mother, father, brother, sister or other family member due to mental or physical illness, old age or disability.

 The person being cared for may have a long-term illness, a physical or sensory impairment, learning difficulties, mental illness or be affected by alcohol/substance misuse.